collapsed-stacks/startups/questions/8723/things-to-be-aware-of-when-setting-up-virtual-and-physical-offices-in-overseas-c.md

 - tagged: `legal`, `international`
 - score: 4

-<p>One of the benefits of registering as an online business in Estonia is the tax breaks given to the companies.
+One of the benefits of registering as an online business in Estonia is the tax breaks given to the companies.
 However, this requires the business entity to have a registered physical location in that country as well as bank account details.
-Just wondering if anyone has experiences with companies that help set up physical and virtual offices in Europe that can share some experience and the things to look out for.</p>
+Just wondering if anyone has experiences with companies that help set up physical and virtual offices in Europe that can share some experience and the things to look out for.

 ## Answer 8729